chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-01-11-css-wishlist-2024/index.md

 **TL;DR:** Gimme a way to scale things based on an absolute value (e.g.: `transform: scale(4rem, 50px)`).

-I wrote [a proposal in 2020](https://github.com/w3c/csswg-drafts/issues/5273) but it didn't pick up, and granted it's a niche need, but I’d love to be able to run a transform on an element without knowing its original size while needing a specific final size.
+I wrote [a proposal in 2020](https://github.com/w3c/csswg-drafts/issues/5273) but it didn't pick up, and granted it’s a niche need, but I’d love to be able to run a transform on an element without knowing its original size while needing a specific final size.
 This is a little FLIP-like, I suppose, minus having to do any math, but the idea would be to define an element’s scaled size by absolute values, not relative to the base element:

 ```css
 .resized {